Call Now For Your

 Car Accident Lawyers in Chicago, IL

 Willens & Baez is a top-rated law firm with an award-winning team of Chicago Personal Injury Lawyers and Car Accident Attorneys who can help you when you have been injured in a car accident.
+We help people who have been injured in car accidents across Chicago and all of Illinois.
 Since we charge no legal fees, unless and until we succeed in obtaining a monetary recovery for you, you can count on us fighting hard to get you the compensation you need and deserve.

 We know that an injury case has the potential to take over a person’s life, making it difficult to move forward.
-People turn to us for the dedicated, caring help they require, regardless of the type of accident they were in or the type of injury sustained.
-We want to help them take control of their situation so they can focus on what matters most — getting back on track.
+People turn to us for dedicated, caring help regardless of the type of accident or the type of injury sustained. .
+We want to help you take control of your situation so you can focus on what matters most: getting back on track.
 This is also why many of our firm’s cases are referred to us from other lawyers and law firms who trust us to handle their friends, family members and clients’ personal injury cases.

 Why Let Willens & Baez handle your Chicago Car Accident Case?

-You’re entitled to justice if a traffic accident injures you or your loved one – especially if the accident results in a death – despite your defensive driving skills.
-No amount of money will ever undo your suffering, however, but obtaining monetary compensation will be a big help in getting you back on your feet.
+You are entitled to justice if a traffic accident injures you or a loved one, especially if the accident results in a death.
+No amount of money will undo your suffering.
+But getting fair compensation will be a big help in getting you back on your feet.
 Willens & Baez is ready to provide you with the effective and compassionate legal service you need to successfully claim what you deserve.

 If you’ve been in a car accident in Chicago or anywhere else in the state, determining your best course of action isn’t easy without an experienced Chicago auto accident attorney.
 At Willens & Baez, we know how to step in and take care of the details that protect your rights and options, assuring you of the compensation you need and deserve.